Business Stories

 Bee Maid Honey

-What sets BeeMaid Honey apart is its distinctive cooperative business model.
-Through a collaborative effort with the Manitoba and Alberta Honey Producer Cooperatives, the entity processes, markets, and ships a diverse range of liquid and creamed honey products under the BeeMaid brand, as for well private label, food service and industrial markets.
-Notably, the cooperative members, who are the actual beekeepers nurturing the colonies, also share ownership of the BeeMaid brand.
+The Alberta Honey Producer’s Co-operative (AHPC) has a rich legacy dating back to the 1940s.
+What sets Bee Maid Honey apart is their distinctive cooperative business model.
+Through a collaborative effort with the Manitoba and Alberta Honey Producer Cooperatives, they process, market, and ship a diverse range of liquid and creamed honey products under the Bee Maid brand.
+Additionally, they provide their honey for private label, food service, and industrial markets.

-Proudly embracing its Canadian roots, BeeMaid Honey sources its honey from their cooperative owners.
-Remarkably, between the two cooperatives, BeeMaid is responsible for packaging approximately one-third of Canada's entire honey production.
-The Spruce Grove facility serves as the cornerstone of BeeMaid’s operations, not only processing the honey but also housing a blow mould facility for producing the bottles used in packaging.
+The Spruce Grove facility serves as one of the cornerstones of Bee Maid’s operations, not only processing Canadian honey, but also housing a blow mould facility for producing the majority of bottles used in packaging.